hrnrxb/hrnrxb.github.io/README.md

 This is the source code of my personal website, hosted at **[hrnxb.github.io](https://hrnxb.github.io)**.

-It’s built with HTML, CSS, and Bootstrap Grid, and designed to showcase my background in **AI, Natural Language Processing, and Data Analysis**.
+It’s built with HTML, CSS, JS and Bootstrap Grid, and designed to showcase my background in **AI, Natural Language Processing, and Data Analysis**.

 You’ll find details about my: